 Or, you can use this in combination with the above to save on $.
 Note: you might want to do this in an area of the house that you can easily wipe up.

 - 16 ounces of boiled water (2 cups)

 Directions for Poultice: Combine the comfrey and yarrow together and toss to mix.
 Add enough boiled water to just cover the herbs (it should not be soupy).
 Allow it to steep for 30 minutes.
 Once it has cooled, you can apply it.
 We like to place an old towel or blanket down on the floor.
 Using your hands, apply the herbal mix to the affected area of your dog.
 Allow it to dry and repeat.
 Allow it dry and repeat several times and do this several times daily.
 Discard the herbal mixture and make fresh batch the next time.

-- The biggest problem with comfrey is the large amount of hepatotoxic pyrrolizidine alkaloids.
+- The biggest problem with comfrey extract benefits is the large amount of hepatotoxic pyrrolizidine alkaloids.
 It’s believed that they are associated with liver failure in humans (and rats) when taken in large doses internally for a long period of time.
 So, as a precaution, just use comfrey topically and avoid allowing your dog to lick too much of it ongoing.
 Keep the area covered if you apply a salve or massage oil, etc and your dog has a tendency to lick or if you are not available to keep your dog from licking too much.

 - Comfrey should not be used by pregnant or lactating animals and should be avoided by pets with a history of liver disease.

 - Err on the side of caution and don’t use continuously long term.

 Comfrey is noted for its incredible healing properties when it comes to external usage for healing cuts and scrapes, but also applying externally to those areas of discomfort associated with your dog’s arthritis, joint problems, tissue and ligament tears and to speed up the healing of broken bones (this doesn’t mean your dog shouldn’t see a vet for a broken bone).